Keepin It Cloudy: Critical reception

+Overview

 Pitchfork was mixed, praising Lazer Dim 700's surreal humor, inventive wordplay, and chaotic energy, but lamenting the loss of the raw, janky thrill of his earlier work.
 The writer felt that tracks like "0436" and "WTM" shine with quotables and his signature "extremes-of-consciousness" flow, but the album's cleaner production and repetitive beats dull its impact, making it feel "so regular".
+Additionally, another writer from Pitchfork wrote how the album is a low-fi and low-slung project which blends Lazer's "conversational, gag-filled flow" with his BandLab beats, the writer wrote how the beats sound like "collaged snippets of phone calls picked up by a Cold War–era bug."